-Second Day-Same order by class and team position
+Second Day-Same order by class and team position from first day.

 Pace of Play Policy: Players must abide by the time frames policy established for both courses.
 It will be enforced and penalized as follows: A group out of position according to the Pace of Play policy will be timed.
 A player(s) will be advised of their first bad time.
-A second bad time will result in a one-shot penalty, a third bad time in a two-shot penalty, and a fourth bad time in disqualification for the round being played.
+A second bad time will result in a one-shot penalty, a third bad time in a two-shot penalty, and a fourth bad time in a two-shot penalty.

+time in disqualification for the round being played.
 Awards: (a) trophies to team winner and runner-up

-(b) plaques to individual winner and runner-up
+(b) plagues to individual winner and runner-up